LTRC RECREATIONAL SOCCER

 A – No, Clinic Soccer is run with separate boys and girls programs.

 Q – Are there practices for Clinic Soccer?

-A – Clinic Soccer is held one time per week on Saturday afternoons from 12:00pm-1:15pm.
+A – Clinic Soccer is held one time per week on Saturdays.
 Each session will consist of some practice time, basic skill training, and a brief game scrimmage.

 CLINIC IS DESIGNED FOR PLAYERS ENTERING KINDERGARTEN OR OLDER PRE-K STUDENTS